 Raw honey is a sweet treat that makes an excellent skin treatment.
 It protects against germs, acne, and dryness.
 Simply rub one or two tablespoons of raw honey – it must be raw – on your face for 10 minutes and rinse with warm water.
 Do this a couple times a week.

-Mix Turmeric powder or crushed fresh turmeric with plain yogurt.
+Mix turmeric powder or crushed fresh turmeric with plain yogurt.
 Apply and leave the mixture on for 15 minutes.
 Then rinse with warm water.
 Do this daily to get the most from turmeric’s antioxidant and cleansing effect.

 You can find other natural home remedies to treat rosacea.
 I personally recommend a two-faceted approach.
 Soothe the irritated skin with Parfait Visage®.
-And use a probiotic such as Floratrex™ to encourage healthy digestion, prevent bacterial infection, and reduce redness and swelling associated with immune system response.
+Also use a probiotic such as Floratrex™ to encourage healthy digestion, prevent bacterial infection, and reduce redness and swelling associated with immune system response.

 - Stanford Medicine News Center.
 Genetic basis of rosacea identified by researchers.
 2015 Mar 12.